Marioromeo7/budget_GPA/README.md

 # budget_GPA
-report.doc and python notebook for visualization
+report.doc and python notebook for visualization and survey.csv